viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 # Create-react-app production deployment

-This is the first time I working on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.
+This is the first time I work on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.

 This article is noted when I proccessed my work, save for later for me as well.
 You could see this article as an example.

 ## Prepare to start.

-- You need a server (off course)
-- Install Ubuntu (currently lts 16.04)
+I installed Ubuntu (currently lts 16.04) to my server.

-## Containers structure
+### Design containers structure
 `/srv` is a good place to contain my app, it's a blank directory.

 ```